 false, null, and undefined, which will be rendered as empty string.

-Solarite Templates created by r
+Solarite Templates created by h

 -tagged template literals.